unibe-geodata-modelling/2018-settlements-environment/ReadMeSoilAnalysis.txt

 **********************************
 **********************************

-When you have run the script you have four dBase files (on per buffer) and an additional dBase file with the mean and standard deviation.
+After this script is run you will have four dBase files with the frequency and the mean land coverage in percent for the the different soil suitbailitis per buffer.

-In this case further evaluation was done in Excel.
+The visualisation itself was done in Excel.

 Lines that are not commented on do not need to be adjusted.